Milana435/pxt-arcade/docs/advanced-stream.md

 ---

+* name: MakeCode Arcade Live!
+* description: Join Richard, Shannon, Joey, and Vivian as we start making a board game!
+The game so far: you roll a die, you move around the board, and then maybe a special event happens, and then it's the next turn.
+* youTubeId: bn5dR7Hsqew
+* youTubePlaylistId: PLMMBk9hE-SeoHWvTpdezyL9JfF0tocJUT
+* imageUrl: /static/advanced-stream/bn5dR7Hsqew.jpg

+---

 * name: Incremental Game (part 2)
 * description: Join Richard, Shannon, Joey, and Vivian as they finish up the hat-themed incremental game from yesterday!
 * youTubeId: fAC5veCvaOk